We Are Spirits, in the Material World

 I wanted to see if I could create a brand and business that did the one thing I’d never seen done, the thing that was missing from my life.
 I wanted to see if I could create a method from the work I’d started doing in those last years — a way of managing people and leading teams that brought the personal and professional together in a way that honored the human being at the center.
 And as committed as I am to building a business that goes beyond me, to be willing to put my story out there as an example of the messy and non-linear process that it takes to become a leader who puts the growth of others at the top of the agenda.

 So that brings us back to today, and the concrete things I want to share with you as I looked back on this first year and plan for the second.
 There have been many good signs along the way.
-It's been incredibly rewarding to see how these ideas, and the questions and conversations they've started with many of you, are having an impact.
-The metric I’m most proud of in this first year is that the unsubscribe rate from this email list is less than 1% (and right behind that is the open rate on the blog, running at 40% which if you’re not a marketer is outrageously good).
-Whether you ever spend a dollar with me, know that you inspire me every time you open an email, letting me know that these ideas are striking a chord with you, speaking to something you feel is missing in our world too.
+It’s been incredibly rewarding to see how these ideas, and the questions and conversations they’ve started with many of you, are having an impact.
+The metric I’m most proud of in this first year is that the unsubscribe rate from my email list is less than 1% (and right behind that is the open rate on the blog, running at 40% which if you’re not a marketer is outrageously good).
+Whether they ever spend a dollar with me, my subscribers inspire me every time they open an email, letting me know that these ideas are striking a chord, speaking to something you feel is missing in our world too.

 I have no idea what the next year will bring.
 It’s the first time in my life that I’m putting my ideas out there without anyone sanctioning them — without a famous founder or a charismatic spiritual teacher telling me I’m on the right track.
 For the people who know me well, I come across as confident and clear of what I see and where I’m going.
 That’s true about me in some way; I’ve always had some core belief in myself.
 And as I’ve gotten older I’ve learned to embrace how scary it is to put myself out in the world, to risk rejection, to fall and pick myself up and try again.
 It’s coming in handy these days because I’m scared, excited, nervous and curious all at the same time.